benquick123/CACLA-python/README.md

 action actor would execute.
 But in that case, how does it acomplish that?
 Giving it another thought, I would say it's the second one.
 - Does the actor perform action every time, and the action solely depends on which one it makes; explored one if exploration was better, instead the default one?

+- Penalizing worse movements
+- implementing -1 rewards
+- relative movements
+- tanh activation function
+- Plotting of positions